k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 * **useInstanceId** - indicates whether to use the instance ID as part of the masking cache.
 If it is set to **true**, the instance ID is added to the masking cache.
 When set to **false**, the masked value is used across entities.
 Note that from Fabric 7.1 onwards, if this input argument is set to **true**, Fabric gets the instance ID value from the root_iid key, if it is set.
 If the root_iid key is not set, it gets the current LUI instance.
 The root_iid key enables the maintenance of the referential integrity on PII fields across different LUs that logically belong to each other.
 For example, CRM and Billing LUs keep the Customer's data.
 The customer name needs to be identical in both LUs for a given customer.
 Setting the root_iid with the customer ID enables keeping the referential integrity between the CRM and Billing LUs.
 * **hashedInputValue** - indicates whether to store the original value or to hash the original value and store the hashed value.
 By default, the hashed value is stored.
 When set to **false**, this input argument disables the caching and stores the original value.
 * **interface** - this is the interface to be used for caching the masked values.
 It can be populated with either any SQL DB interface defined in Fabric, Fabric server memory, or **SEED**.
-  * When the interface input argument is populated with **SEED**, the Masking Actor uses the [Data Consistency Using Seed](/articles/26_fabric_security/06_data_masking.md#data-consistency-using-seed) method for data consistency, namely, it populates the caching key into the seed parameter and sends it to the data generation Actor.
+  * When the interface input argument is populated with **SEED**, the masking Actor uses the [Data Consistency Using Seed](/articles/26_fabric_security/06_data_masking.md#data-consistency-using-seed) method for data consistency, namely, it populates the caching key into the seed parameter and sends it to the data generation Actor.
   * When the SQL DB interface is set, the **masking_cache** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) is used to cache the masked values.
 The data kept in this table reflect the settings of the Actor's input arguments.
   * If the **k2masking** keyspace does not exist, create it by using either the **masking-create-cache-table.flow** example flow.
   * IN-MEMORY interface is useful for testing as it can only be used in a single-node configuration.